 EU regulators have privately questioned how Britain could have equivalence-based access over the longer term without staying aligned to rules in the bloc.

 An unverified photo of a government briefing paper on equivalence taken outside Javid's Downing Street office by PoliticalPics on Monday spoke of "comprehensive, permanent equivalence decisions" as an opening position for Britain.

-However, it also mentioned a "landing zone" where financial services would not be included in a broader free trade agreement, equivalence access would be selective and accompanied by a joint declaration and series of MoUs when it comes to regulatory cooperation rather than a more comprehensive framework.
+The UK briefing paper also mentioned a "landing zone" where financial services would not be included in a broader free trade agreement, equivalence access would be selective and accompanied by a joint declaration and series of MoUs when it comes to regulatory cooperation rather than a more comprehensive framework.

-Equivalence is used by countries like Singapore, the United States and Japan, but it has never been applied before to a huge financial centre on the EU's doorstep.
+Equivalence is used by countries like Singapore, the United States and Japan, but it has never been applied before to a huge financial center on the EU's doorstep.
 The bloc has been toughening up conditions for equivalence ahead of Brexit.

 Brussels has also made it clear that if equivalence is granted for trading, clearing or other financial activities, its regulators would closely supervise UK rules to ensure it was staying aligned to those in the bloc.

 Javid said he would publish a white paper on financial services in the spring on the future of the sector.